KY-051 Voltage Translator / Level Shifter

 Example:

-Additional software or code is not required for operation; the module works autonomously.
+No additional software or code is required for operation; the module works autonomously.

-Example connection assignment between Arduino and Raspberry Pi:
+Example of connection between Arduino and Raspberry Pi:

 Arduino | Sensor |